 Definition 1.22.
 Let A be one of the events of a random experiment.
-If we conduct a sequence of n independent trials of this experiment, and if the event A occurs in N(A, n) out of these n trials, then the fraction is called the relative frequency of the event A in these n trials.
+If we conduct a sequence of n independent trials of this experiment, and if the event A occurs in N(A, n) out of these n trials, then the fraction N(A, n)